AmyAlvarez/AmyAlvarez/README.md

 ### Amy

-**`Computer Engineering Student`**

-I am a computer engineering student working on a diverse array of projects!
+Ethusiastic computer engineering student working on automating the your mundane tasks.
+3 years of practicle expierence in C++, C, and Python.
 My heart lies in machine-learning, automation, and robotics.
 However, that doesn't stop me from contributting and engaging in all sorts of software development.

 ### Languages and Tools